Naʼvi language: Nouns

 The deferential forms of "I" and "you" are ohe and ngenga.
 Possessive forms include ngeyä "your" and peyä "her/his".
 "He" and "she" can optionally be differentiated as poan and poé.

+The suffix -yu turns a verb into an agent noun.

+The prefix tì, in combination with the infix -us-, forms the gerund.

+The suffix -tswo creates a noun indicating the ability to do the verb.

 The grammatical distinctions made by nouns are also made by pronouns.